Biomedical Informatics for Stanford Medical Students

 There several ways that Stanford medical students can be involved in BMI-related activities.
 Some of these are integrated into the medical curriculum.
 Others involve applying to BMI degree programs.

-The Stanford medical curriculum provides medical training and an intellectual foundation to support future medical investigation through the required Scholarly Concentration.
+The Stanford medical curriculum provides medical training and an intellectual foundation to support future medical investigation through the required Scholarly Concentrations.
 Stanford medical students interested in biomedical informatics can choose the Informatics and Data-Driven Medicine concentration, one of the Foundation areas.
 These students take several classes in this area, including BIOMEDIN 205, where leading researchers from Stanford and the Bay Area present overviews of their work.

 Medical students who want a more in-depth research experience are invited to participate in the Medical Scholars research program.
 Examples of prior Med Scholars projects, including some focused on biomedical informatics, are here.